stvmlbrn/stvmlbrn.github.io/_posts/2016-11-15-like-parameters-using-mysql-package-in-node.md

 {% endhighlight %}

 We first changed our sql statement to use `like` instead of `=`.
 Then we surround our ```lname``` variable with `%` symbols to match any number of characters.
-Simple - maybe that's why it's not included in the documentation to begin with 😉
+Simple - maybe that's why it's not included in the documentation to begin with 🤔

-One additional thing worth noting here is how our use of [ES6 template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) makes this so much nicer.
+One additional thing worth noting here is how the use of [ES6 template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) makes this so much nicer.
 Prior to ES6 we'd have to build a string by concatenating things together like so: ```'%' + lname + '%'```.
 Yuck.
-Imagine a statement with many parameters, all building parameter strings like this.
-Template literals makes it so much cleaner and easier to read.
+And with a large number of parameters things can get really ugly and hard to read in a hurry.
+Thankfully we can now use template literals to make this so much nicer.